 Christiansburg, VA 24073

-Expertise: Obesity and related behaviors; Community-based participatory research; Health literacy; Health equity and disparities
+Expertise: Obesity and related behaviors; Cancer prevention and early detection; Community-based participatory research; Health literacy; Health equity and disparities

 Research Interests: Lifestyle interventions targeting obesity-related behaviors; Effectiveness trials targeting medically under severed areas; Dissemination and implementation research; Translational research; Rural health